Hormiguero

 By car from Chetumal or Escarcega

-Ruins of Hormiguero are located 22 km south of ruins of Xpuhil.
+• The ruins of Hormiguero are located 22 km south of the ruins of Xpuhil.

-The most easy way to visit Hormiguero and surroundings is reserve a one day guided tour from Chetumal.
+The easiest way to visit Hormiguero and its surroundings is to reserve a one-day guided tour from Chetumal.

 At the site, there are some nice trails through the jungle for either hiking or mountain biking.
 Hiking in the jungle is fun.
 There’s a monkey cave along the trail.